 Use these 7 guitar learning techniques together as much as possible for efficiently practicing the guitar.

 In case you are unable to do any of these properly, don’t worry.
 It takes some time and then they become your most powerful tools for learning anything.

 Muscle memory is practically unlimited.
 Repetitions after a while stop being as effective as you might want them to be.
 A few hours to a few days break in playing is very useful.
 This is because the brain learns a lot and consolidates learning while you are sleeping or idle.
 Let the brain do its job.
 More learning is happening when you are not practicing the guitar (as long as you do practice routinely).
 Here is an article on how much learning occurs when you are asleep, it’ll blow your mind.

 One interesting related feature of the brain is “repetition priming.”
 When practicing some fine motor task – guitar playing – a few repetitions of a lick/sequence can start a self-sustained process of memory consolidation.
-That means just a few reps of a lick can automatically signal your brain to keep learning where extra repetitions add no value to learning.
+That means just a few reps of a lick can automatically signal your brain to keep learning even when you stop the repetitions.
+Extra repetitions can add no value to learning because the learning process goes on automatically after you pause for a while.
 This becomes more profound after a good sleep because that is when your brain really pins down that learning and makes it robust.
-In this case, over-practicing a lick can not only hamper repetition priming but it can keep generating new signals which can confuse the learning consolidation process.
+In this case, over-practicing a lick can not only hamper repetition priming but can keep generating new signals which can confuse the learning consolidation process.